inform-us/requirements_specifications/informus/rules/Sedation (RASS) ventilated.md

 4. Generate percentage of measurement intervals for that week that are 1:15 hours or less: numerator / denominator (adjusted)
 5. Plot on weekly chart

-#Chart 2b- NIGHT Assessment Time Interval Chart
+## Chart 2b- NIGHT RASS Assessment Time Interval Chart

 NIGHT for RASS assessment is defined as between the hours of 22:00pm and 05:59am.
 Note this is not the same as a 'night shift' used in other metrics, which is 20:00pm to 07:59am